Chronicles: Medieval – The Ambitious Medieval War Game Fans Have Been Waiting For

 Your Choices, Your Legacy

-This is not a linear campaign.
+This is not a straight-line campaign.
 Every decision has consequences.
-Whether you seek power, wealth, or reputation, the game’s diplomacy, economy, and warfare systems combine to create unique stories for every player.
-No two campaigns will look the same.
+Whether you desire power, money, cultural standing or military strength, the game’s diplomacy, economy and combat systems draw players into rich stories that are shaped by them.
+There will be no two campaigns alike.

 A Growing World